Lokicoule/commitizard/docs/bypassing_hooks.md

 ## Conclusion

-Given the design rationale, using an environment variable like `BYPASS_HOOKS` to selectively bypass specific hooks inside the content hook is a better solution than using the `--no-verify` option when running git commands.
+Given the design rationale, using an environment variable like `COMMITIZARD_BYPASS` to selectively bypass specific hooks inside the content hook is a better solution than using the `--no-verify` option when running git commands.
 This approach provides greater flexibility, consistency, and control over hook execution.